jothamardel/jothamardel/README.md

 -   Mentored 50+ developers from zero to deploying their projects with React (Here is a link to view my mentees: https://www.npool.com.ng/pool ) 🔥🔥

--   I have 4 year+ Freelance experience working on diverse projects :bank:
+-   I have 4 years+ Freelance experience working on diverse projects :bank:

 <!-- -   I have been doing software engineering professionally for about a year now :rocket: -->

 -   My Long term goal is to become a Devops Engineer 🌱 :fire: :fire:

-- I’m currently working on enhancing learning for students via an app connecting them to their lectures. :rocket:
+- I’m currently working on enhancing learning for students via an app connecting them to their lecturers. :rocket:
 <br />
 <!--  🔭 -->
 ### Languages, Frameworks and Tools